Marinarium: A Modular Experimental Facility for Reproducible Maritime and Space-Analog Field Robotics: RESEARCH AREA 1: DATA-DRIVEN sysid FOR uw VEHICLES

-\paragraph*{Runtime considerations} Although the lifted Koopman state has dimension $d=n+K>500$, both training and rollout are computationally light: training is a single ridge solve \cref{eq:ridge_solve}, and rollout is one matrix–vector multiply and an addition per step ($\vect{z}_{k+1}=A\vect{z}_k+B\vect{u}_k$) plus a cheap decode ($\vect{x}_k=C\vect{z}_k$).
-In contrast, the physics baseline evaluates nonlinear hydrodynamic terms, thruster maps, and (when modeled) tether/delay dynamics, which increases per-step cost.
-The measured rollout and training times in \cref{tab:timings_rollout}, obtained on a desktop workstation (AMD Ryzen 7 5800 CPU, 32\,GB RAM), confirm that Koopman is fast to simulate and train.
+Although the lifted Koopman state has dimension $d=n+K>500$, both training and rollout remain computationally light: training requires only the ridge-regression solve in \cref{eq:ridge_solve}, while rollout consists of one matrix--vector multiplication and one addition per step, $\vect{z}_{k+1}=A\vect{z}_k+B\vect{u}_k$, followed by a simple decoding step, $\vect{x}_k=C\vect{z}_k$.
+By contrast, the physics-based baseline requires evaluating nonlinear hydrodynamic terms, thruster maps, and, when included, tether and delay effects, which increases the per-step computational cost.
+The measured rollout and training times reported in \cref{tab:timings_rollout}, obtained on a desktop workstation (AMD Ryzen 7 5800 CPU, 32\,GB RAM), confirm that the Koopman model remains efficient both to train and to simulate.

-The three datasets, the models, the training and the comparison scripts (including RK4) have all been open-sourced\footnote{Code available at: \url{https://github.com/ViktorNfa/bluerov2_dynamics}.}.
+The three datasets, the identified models, and the training and comparison scripts, including the \gls{rk4} implementation, have all been open-sourced\footnote{Code available at: \url{https://github.com/ViktorNfa/bluerov2_dynamics}.}.
+Overall, these results highlight the value of the Marinarium as a controlled and instrumented intermediate test environment for data-driven underwater system identification, enabling repeatable model development and validation before moving to more costly and less observable field trials.